leafo/lapis/docs/lua_getting_started.md

 return app
 ```

-`etlua` is not enabled by default, you must enable it by requiring
+`etlua` is not enabled by default, you must enable it by calling the `enable`
-`"lapis.features.etlua"`.
+method on your application instance.

 We use the `render` parameter of our action's return value to instruct what
 template to use when rendering the page.
 In this case `"index"` refers to the